Common Business Problems

 People are not inherently bad—and I would like to think anyone is redeemable with the willingness to change.

-Forbes suggests that as we adopt a more remote-work lifestyle managing others, and being managed, hasn’t become easier.
-But as with any relationship, there is a specific science in what makes a manager and subordinate relationship healthy or unhealthy.
+Forbes suggests that as we adopt a more remote work lifestyle, managing others and being managed hasn’t become easier.
+However, as with any relationship, there is a specific science behind what makes a manager-subordinate relationship healthy or unhealthy.

 Look at the tips below for tips on how to deal with a difficult boss: